,

 Big Eye Mine

-Winter is a great time to be in the southern deserts of Arizona, and this time, we had our sights set on the Big Eye Mine down in the south end of the Kofa National Wildlife Refuge and the Castle Dome Mountains.
+Winter is a great time to be in the southern deserts of Arizona, and this time, we had our sights set on the Big Eye Mine down at the south end of the Kofa National Wildlife Refuge and the Castle Dome Mountains.

 A. K. Ketcherside of Yuma discovered the Big Eye mine in 1912.
 The next five years were good for him.
 The rich Big Eye quartz vein produced $33,185 worth of gold, silver, and other metals.
 (That was a good sum of money in the 1910s.)
 The ore was hauled south to a railroad siding at Roll, Arizona, and then, by rail, to the smelters at the American Smelting and Refining Co (ASARCO) in El Paso, Texas.
 The mining camp had a few cabins, a blacksmith shop, and a mill with a jaw crusher, five stamps, and cyanide tanks.